 Many homeowners learned after sheltering in place how their living space is no longer ideal for the new normal.
 The more time we spend at home, the more flaws we find in our homes.
-Even the little things we usually don’t kind too much now sticks like an eyesore.
+Even the little things we usually don’t kind too much now stick like an eyesore.
 Some people would think that home improvements are a waste of time and investment.
-But for most homeowners, this is actually a good time to tackle home improvement.
+But for most homeowners, this is a good time to tackle home improvement.

 According to news, Do-It-Yourself (DIY) home improvements surged during the pandemic.
 Homeowners are doing this not just to ensure the safety and integrity of their property.
 Many had other valid reasons to do this, like the following.